 9. Always use rinser instead of a shower head for bathing.
 The showerhead can be scary for many kids unless they are familiar with it.

-10. Do not spend too much time bathing.
-Make it short, quick and sweet.
+10. Do not spend too much time bathing a newborn.
+Keep it short, quick and sweet.

 11. Snuggle baby in a towel to keep her body temperature normal and quickly dress up, especially a hat.